Mirza Mughal: War of 1857

 In May 1857, sepoys in the service of the East India Company rebelled against their British officers and streamed into Delhi.
 They made straight for the palace, apprised the Emperor of their grievances against their British superiors, affirmed their allegiance to him, and sought sanctuary and leadership.
 A few days later, after taking stock of the situation, Mirza Mughal and some of his half-brothers petitioned their father to be appointed in charge of the rebel troops.
 Their plea was initially refused but later granted, and Mirza Mughal, as the senior-most legitimate prince, was designated commander-in-chief.
 Though the emperor seems to have opposed the cold-blooded killing of the European prisoners, the princes also seem to have been involved in the act.
 Mirza Mughal had absolutely no training or experience for his new office.
 However, he energetically sought to organize the troops, make arrangements for their billeting and provisioning, and bring a semblance of order to the edgy city.
 His inexperience soon became apparent, and he was upstaged a few weeks later by the arrival of a large force of mutineers from Bareilly, led by Bakht Khan, formerly an Indian officer (Subedar) in the service of the East India Company.
 Bakht Khan had earned a reputation as an artillery officer during the Afghan wars.
-Shortly after his arrival, the emperor appointed Bakht Khan commander-in-chief and left Mirza Mughal in charge of supplies.
+Shortly after his arrival, the emperor appointed Bakht Khan commander-in-chief and left Mirza Mughal as adjutant-general in charge of supplies.
+One of Bakht's first acts was to tell the Emperor that if any of the royal princes attempted to plunder Delhi, he would cut off their noses and ears.
 A few weeks later, following another reshuffle of offices, Mirza Mughal was given charge of administering the city of Delhi.
+On 1 September, at a durbar in Delhi, officers of the rebel army made complaints that Mirza Mughal and his brother Mirza Khizr Sultan had taken several lakhs of rupees from the people of the city and had passed nothing of this on to the army.
+Demands were made for this sum to be surrendered and the princes be imprisoned.
+The officers were promised their pay within two weeks and they returned to their regiments.